-Coral honeysuckle is a beautiful, fragrant, flowering vine native to the United States.
+Coral honeysuckle is a beautiful, less-than-fragrant, flowering vine native to the United States.
 It provides a great cover for trellises and fences that is the perfect alternative to its invasive, foreign cousins.
 Keep reading to learn more coral honeysuckle info, including coral honeysuckle care and how to grow coral honeysuckle plants.

 Coral Honeysuckle Info

 What is coral honeysuckle?
 Depending upon whom you ask, coral honeysuckle (Lonicera sempervirens) is hardy in everything from USDA zone 4 through 11.
 This means it can survive virtually anywhere in the continental United States.
 Coral honeysuckle is a twining vine that can reach 15 to 25 feet (4.5-7.5 m.) in length.

 It produces attractive and fragrant trumpet-shaped flowers that grow in clusters.
 These flowers are 1 to 2 inches (2.5 to 5 cm.) long and come in shades of red, yellow, and coral pink.
 They are especially attractive to hummingbirds and butterflies.
 In the fall, these flowers give way to small red berries that will attract songbirds.